-- Initiated by the superintendent, site administrator or designee when conditions exist which warrant its execution. - Implemented by all staff that will remain at school and perform those duties as assigned until released by the site administrator. - Reviewed at least annually.3 - Emergency and disaster functions have been identified and pre-assigned. - The Emergency Teams will be updated at least annually.
+- Initiated by the superintendent, site administrator or designee when conditions exist which warrant its execution. - Implemented by all staff that will remain at school and perform those duties as assigned until released by the site administrator. - Reviewed at least annually. - Emergency and disaster functions have been identified and pre-assigned. - The Emergency Teams will be updated at least annually (see pg.
+18).

-2 Section VII, Authorities and References, pg.
+&lt;sup>2 Section VII, Authorities and References, pg.
 93

-3 Ibid
+Ibid